Why I print stuff

 Instead, the reason I print is a simple one: things printed on paper are physical.
 You can touch them.
 This may sound esoteric, but let me tell you what happens when I try to learn something using my computer.
-Because the computer is so perfect, in terms of data-management, data doesn’t bother me unless I explicitly use it.
-The comparison of C# and C++ have to learn might vanish somewhere in a huge folder structure.
-I could put it on the virtual desktop, but even there, it’s just some icon.
+Because the computer is so perfect, in terms of data-management, data doesn't bother me unless I explicitly use it.
+The comparison of C# and C++ have to learn might vanish in some folder I could put it on the virtual desktop, but even there, it's just some icon.
 On my computer screen.
-When I don’t focus the screen (or the virtual desktop), it’s out of sight and doesn’t bother me because the computer itself is clean and I can’t tell that there’s any file that news to be studied on the SSD.
+When I don't focus the screen (or the virtual desktop), it's out of sight and doesn't bother me because the computer itself is clean and I can't tell that there's any file that news to be studied on the SSD.

 Even for me, as a geek who always has a digital display device within reach, this perfection of digital data ironically decreases its utility for certain tasks.

 Yes, I could use virtual sticky notes to cover my screen, but they'd hinder my work and my weaker self could, in a brief moment it feels unobserved by the eager self that wants to study, send the sticky note into digital oblivion.